MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-cluster.md

 ### Enable firewall rules to allow remote restarts

 You'll likely need to allow the servers to restart remotely during the update process.
 If you're using Windows Admin Center to perform the updates, Windows Firewall rules will automatically be updated on each server to allow remote restarts.
-If you're updating with PowerShell, either enable the 'Remote Shutdown' firewall rule group in Windows Firewall or pass -EnableFirewallRules parameter to the cmdlet.
+If you're updating with PowerShell, either enable the 'Remote Shutdown' firewall rule group in Windows Firewall or pass the -EnableFirewallRules parameter to the cmdlet.

+## Updating a cluster using Windows Admin Center

+Windows Admin Center makes it easy to update a cluster using a simple user interface.

+1. When you connect to a cluster, the Windows Admin Center dashboard will alert you to critical updates along with a link to update now.
+Alternatively, select **Updates** from the **Tools** menu at the left.
+2. To use the Cluster-Aware updating tool in Windows Admin Center, you must enable Credential Security Service Provider (CredSSP) and provide explicit credentials.
+When asked if CredSSP be enabled, click **Yes**.
+3. Specify your name and password, and click **Continue**.
+4. Available updates will be displayed; or, click **Check Available Updates** to refresh the list.
+5. Select the updates you wish to install and click **Apply All Updates**.
+This will install the updates on every server in the cluster.
+If a restart is needed, cluster roles such as virtual machines will be moved to another server first to prevent any disruption.
+6. To improve security, disable CredSSP as soon as you're finished installing the updates.

-## Check for cluster updates
+## Check for cluster updates with PowerShell

 You can use the **`Invoke-CAUScan`** cmdlet to scan servers for applicable updates and get a list of the initial set of updates that are applied to each server in a specified cluster: